Introduction

 sudo nano ~/.bashrcThis opens the .bashrc file with nano.
 Then scroll all the way down and add the following bash command:

-neofetch # If you want to add neofetch
+fastfetch # If you want to add fastfetch

 eval "$(oh-my-posh init bash -c ~/.poshthemes/<theme>.omp.json)"If you installed via the second method:

-neofetch # If you want to add neofetch
+fastfetch # If you want to add fastfetch

 eval "$(oh-my-posh init bash -c ~/.cache/oh-my-posh/themes/<theme>.omp.json)"Save the file by pressing